Isopod00/FO3_to_CoR_Translation/README.md

  -Search_For_Simplification_Rules.py : Code for finding all possible simplfication rules of a given size

+ -Generate_Typed_Rules.py : Code for taking our dictionary of homogeneous rules and producing a dictionary of heterogeneous rules from them

- -Simplify.py : Python code generated from our simplification rules for simplifying CoR expressions
+ -Simplify.py : Python code generated from our homogeneous simplification rules (COR_Rules.txt) for simplifying homogeneous CoR expressions

+ -Typed_Simplify.py : Python code generated from our heterogeneous simplification rules (Typed_COR_Rules.txt) for simplifying heterogeneous CoR expressions

  -List_Methods.py : Helper methods for treating lists as if they were sets